|Frequently Asked Questions

-4. Please DO NOT write in any of the Examiner's Manuals or Student test books.
+4. Please DO NOT write in any of the Test Directions or Student test books.
 (Exception: Only Grades 1-3 allow students to fill in the circle right in the book.
 All other grades use a separate answer sheet.)
-An additional charge of $10 per student book and $20 per teacher's book will be charged before scores are released if the books are written in or damaged in any way.
+An additional charge of $10 per book will be charged before scores are released if the books are written in or damaged in any way.
 Parents/teachers are responsible for their students' actions in regards to these testing materials.

 What should I do if my child is sick or there are other emergencies/unavoidable problems?

+Week.
 The various parts (or subtests) can be administered in a little as two morning sessions or spread out over several days; the choice is yours.
 It is not recommended to do everything in one day.
-You should follow the specific instructions in the Examiner's Manual; subtests (especially in older grades) are often timed and should not be broken up or time frames disregarded, except in the case of "non-standard" administration for students with special needs or learning challenges.
+You should follow the specific instructions in the Test Directions; subtests (especially in older grades) are often timed and should not be broken up or time frames disregarded, except in the case of "non-standard" administration for students with special needs or learning challenges.
 However, it is allowable to separate or change the order of the test segments as is best for the student.
 Usually, one(1) week is sufficient to administer the tests to your student(s) and then package them up to return to us.
-But if you need more time, please call us at 336-924-2494 for assistance.
-Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us within 60 days of your scheduled testing week.
+But if you have extenuating emergency circumstances, please call us at 336-924-2494 for assistance.
+Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us by 14 days from the beginning of your scheduled testing week.

 May I or my student(s) write in the test booklets?

 We ask that you plan carefully in every detail for your testing week and not make last-minute, unnecessary changes in your schedule.
 However, we certainly understand that illness and/or other emergencies arise from time to time, and we will allow you extra time to complete the tests.
-Please call us at 336-924-2494 if such emergencies/problems will keep you from finishing the tests in more than 2 or 3 days beyond your original schedule.
+But you must call us at 336-924-2494 if you do have such emergencies/problems.
 You are responsible to return all materials to us in a timely manner.
-Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us within 60 days of your scheduled testing week.
+Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us by 14 days from the beginning of your scheduled testing week.

-PLEASE DO NOT WRITE IN ANY OF THE EXAMINER'S MANUALS OR STUDENT TEST BOOKS!
+NO, PLEASE DO NOT WRITE IN ANY OF THE TEST DIRECTIONS OR STUDENT TEST BOOKS!

-Exception: Only Grades 1-3 allow students to fill in the circle right in the book.
-All other Grades use separate answer sheets/cards.
-Teachers may use the separate paper provided to record your start and stop times or to make other notations.
-Make sure the students (except grades 1-3) do not write or make extraneous marks in the testing books.
-An additional cost of $10 per student book and $30 per examiner's manual will be charged before test scores are released to you if the books are written in or damaged in any way.
+The ONLY exception is for Grades 1-3 that have consumable Student Books which allow students to fill in the answer bubbles right in the book.
+All other Grades use separate "scantron-type" answer sheets.
+Please use scratch paper to record your start and stop times or to make other notations, and to allow the student extra work space for math or drawing.
+Make sure the students (except grades 1-3) do not write or make extraneous marks in any of the testing books.
+An additional cost of $10 per book will be charged before test scores are released to you if the books are written in or damaged in any way.
 Parents/teachers are responsible for their students' actions in this regard.

 Please remember, you are leasing, not purchasing, the tests and actual booklets, etc. You are purchasing an achievement testing service and the score reports obtained from that service.
-All testing materials remain the property of Piedmont Education Services, an authorized reseller/distributor of the CAT/5® copyrighted materials and facilitator of the testing service.
-Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us within 60 days of your scheduled testing week.
+All testing materials remain the property of Piedmont Education Services, an authorized reseller/distributor of the TerraNova2® copyrighted materials and facilitator of the testing service.
+Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us by 14 days from the beginning of your scheduled Preferred Testing Week.
 Thank you for your help in this matter.

 2. If you have more than one test, sort answer sheets by grade & alphabetize them within each grade.

-3. Securely package ALL materials sent to you & return them to us at Piedmont Education Services, 1629 Turfwood Drive, Pfafftown, NC 27040-9513.
-(Postage to return testing materials to us is not included.)
+3. Securely package ALL materials sent to you (in the envelope or box we provide) & return them to us at Piedmont Education Services, 1629 Turfwood Drive, Pfafftown, NC 27040-9513.
+Postage to return testing materials to us is not included.

-To avoid any additional charges, you should return all materials in as good a condition as you received them within one (1) week of having completed the tests.
+4. You can avoid any additional charges by returning all materials in as good a condition as you received them as soon as you have completed the tests.
 Please remember, you are leasing, not purchasing, the tests & actual booklets, etc. You are purchasing an achievement testing service and the student(s) score reports obtained from that service.
 All testing materials remain the property of Piedmont Education Services, an authorized reseller of the copyrighted materials and facilitator of the testing service.
-Please be aware: an additional fee of $30 will be charged if all testing materials are not returned to us within 60 days of your scheduled testing week.
+You can avoid the $30 late fee if all testing materials are returned to us by 14 days from the beginning of your scheduled testing week.